Erik Yim

 Erik Yim Kong (嚴剛; born May 1972) is a Hong Kong businessman and politician who is the chief operational officer and general manager of the China Merchants Port.
-In 2021, he was elected as the member of the Legislative Council for Commercial (Third), a newly created functional constituency under the 2021 Hong Kong electoral changes.
+In 2021, he was elected as the member of the Legislative Council for Commercial (Third) for the first time, a newly created functional constituency under the 2021 Hong Kong electoral changes.
+He was re-elected in 2025.